-There is a large and convincing body of astrophysical evidence that most of the matter in the universe is dark.
+There is a large and convincing body of astrophysical evidence indicating that most of the matter in the universe is dark.
 Understanding the nature of dark matter is one of the most important problems in modern physics.

 The CYGNUS collaboration is an international group of scientists who are developing a detector technology that is able to infer the direction of dark matter particle interactions.
-The directional information allows CYGNUS to overcome the neutrino floor, since the most abundant source of low energy neutrinos is the sun, while the incident dark matter flux comes from the direction of the constellation Cygnus.
-Presently CYGNUS is conducting pilot studies into directional detector technology, with the aim to build a large modular detector, with one module to be eventually located in Australia's new underground physics laboratory at Stawell, Victoria.
-The directional detector technology will allow searches for dark matter below the neutrino floor and, once dark matter is discovered, will allow dark matter astronomy.
+The directional information allows CYGNUS to search for dark matter in the neutrino fog, since the most abundant source of low energy neutrinos is the sun, while the incident dark matter flux comes from the direction of the constellation Cygnus.
+Even if dark matter is discovered above the neutrino floor, directional detection is a vital tool for confirming a putative signal as dark matter, and to perform dark matter astronomy to discover the properties of the Milky Way's dark matter halo.

 Experience with other experimental projects is useful.